mindspore-lab/models/official/cv/segment-anything/README.md

 python text_inference.py --checkpoint=your/path/to/ckpt --text-prompt your_prompt
 ```

 Below are some zero-shot experimental result prompted with `floor` and `buildings`.
-The checkpoint can be downloaded [here](https://download-mindspore.osinfra.cn/toolkits/mindone/sam/sam_vitb_text_finetune_sa1b_10k-972de39e.ckpt). _Note that the model is trained with limited data and the smallest SAM type `vit_b`._
+The checkpoint fine-tuned with BLIP2 can be downloaded [here](https://download-mindspore.osinfra.cn/toolkits/mindone/sam/sam_vitb_text_finetune_sa1b_10k-972de39e.ckpt). _Note that the model is trained with limited data and the smallest SAM type `vit_b`._

 <div align="center">
 <img src="images/dengta-floor.png" height="350" />